karambir/dotfiles/README.md

 - Add a symbolic link to ./vim/vimrc at .vimrc
 - Vimrc will install vim wakatime plugin.
 If you are not using it then it from .vim/vimrc file.
 - Vimrc also try to use Source Code Pro font.
 Download it and install it in your system.
+- Some programs may need to be installed via system package manager(pacman/apt/brew) or [pipx](https://github.com/pipxproject/pipx/).
+- Have a look at [New Setup](new_setup.md) file for list of programs I have found helpful.

 ## Note:

-The master branch is suitable for bash in Ubuntu/Debian based systems.
+The master branch is suitable for bash in Debian/Arch based systems.
 If you are working on MacOS then checkout the osx branch(Deprecated).

 ## License